mountaineerbr/shellChatGPT/man/README.md

 the script configuration file.

-This script deviates from XDG standards; it expects the configuration file to be located at `~/.chatgpt.sh`, and utilises a single cache directory for both ephemeral data and extended data, including more persistent files like prompt `.pr` and session history `.tsv` files (which users are expected to backup and manage themselves =).
+This script deviates from XDG standards; it expects the configuration file to be located at `~/.chatgpt.conf` (which can be changed with envar **\$CHATGPTRC**), and utilises a single cache directory for both ephemeral data and extended data, including more persistent files like prompt `.pr` and session history `.tsv` files (which users are expected to backup and manage themselves =).

 If folding does not work well at all, try exporting envar `$COLUMNS` before script execution.